double16/wait-for-it/README.md

-`wait-for-it.sh` is a pure bash script that will wait on the availability of a host and TCP port.
+`wait-for-it.sh` is a sh compatible script that will wait on the availability of a host and TCP port.
 It is useful for synchronizing the spin-up of interdependent services, such as linked docker containers.
-Since it is a pure bash script, it does not have any external dependencies.
+The goal is to have few external dependencies.

+## Dependencies
+- nc (NetCat)
+- date
+- basename

+## Compatible shells
+- bash
+- busybox

 ## Usage